PedroAreiasIST/many2many/README.md

+![](m2m.png)

 A general many-to-many relation manager with:

-![](m2m.png)

-1) Automatic serialization
+* Automatic serialization
-2) Automatic comparison and set-theory operations
+* Automatic comparison and set-theory operations
-3) Classical symbolic operations for sparse addressing (sum, difference, multiplication)
+* Classical symbolic operations for sparse addressing (sum, difference, multiplication)
-4) Generalized dependence lookup by node sets
+* Generalized dependence lookup by node sets
-5) Canonical representation of symmetry groups
+* Canonical representation of symmetry groups
-6) Depth-first search from nodes and elements
+* Depth-first search from nodes and elements
-7) Depth-first search for types
+* Depth-first search for types
-8) Topological ordering of nodes and elements
+* Topological ordering of nodes and elements
-9) Topological ordering of types
+* Topological ordering of types
-10) Lexicographical ordering of all dependence relations
+* Lexicographical ordering of all dependence relations
-11) Automatic instantiation by means of builders
+* Automatic instantiation by means of builders

   And much more

-The idea is to define a domain-specific "zoo", create the fauna, use domain-specific functions and avoid any hassles.
+The idea is for the user to define a domain-specific "zoo", then create the fauna, and her own domain-specific functions and avoid any housekeeping

-It is written in C++ because TINA
+It is written in C++ by Pedro Areias (IST)